 - purchase or lease of the enterprise (or an organized part thereof) of a protected company through an asset deal.

-Additionally, the clearance obligation would be triggered if any of the above situations results from: (i) redemption of shares of a protected entity; (ii) a protected entity's purchase of its own shares; or (iii) merger or spin-off of a protected entity.
+Additionally, the clearance obligation will be triggered if any of the above situations results from: (i) redemption of shares of a protected entity; (ii) a protected entity's purchase of its own shares; or (iii) merger or spin-off of a protected entity.

 A transaction made without the required notification or in spite of an objection voiced by the UOKiK would be void.
 However, in case of an indirect acquisition under transactions not governed by Polish law (e.g., a merger of non-Polish entities resulting in a change of control over a protected entity) the transaction would be effective, but the acquirer could not exercise its corporate rights in protected Polish entities.